NOVOLOG Dailymed

 The safety and effectiveness of NOVOLOG administered by continuous subcutaneous insulin infusion (CSII) by external pump were compared to buffered regular human insulin (administered by CSII), to lispro (administered by CSII) and compared to NOVOLOG injections and NPH injection.
 Overall, the reduction in HbA1c was similar to the comparator.

-14.2 Clinical Studies in Adult and Pediatric Patients with Type 1 Diabetes and Subcutaneous Daily Injections
+14.2 Clinical Studies in Adult and Pediatric Patients with Type 1 Diabetes with Subcutaneous Injections

 Type 1 Diabetes – Adults (see Table 3)